ameba23/harddrive-party-legacy/README.md

 ### Installation and usage

-- Install globally with npm or yarn, eg: `npm i -g metadb`
+- Install globally with npm or yarn, eg: `npm i -g metadb` (built with node version 11.15.0)
 - Run `metadb start`
 - You should see a link to the web interface served on `localhost`.
 The default port is `2323`.
 - To get started, you probably want to index some media files, by clicking 'shares' in the web interface, or typing `metadb index <directory>` in another terminal window.